denn1s/game-engines-v2/README.md

 - `x`, `y`: The position of the tile in the tilemap grid.
 - `texture`: The Raylib `Texture2D` object.
+- `scale`: The scale of the tile.
+- `needsAutoTiling`: A boolean that indicates if the tile needs to be auto-tiled.
+- `tileX`, `tileY`: The x and y position of the tile in the texture.

 ### `TilemapComponent`